Little Snoring church Photo by Simon Knott

 News of some churches.

-Three intrepid photographers have braved the snow: Wickmere by Jonathan Adams, Gunton by Richard Green and Fishley by Jeremy Dickson, while Michael Cant’s photograph shows Lamarsh in spring glory before the snow.
+Three intrepid photographers braved the snow earlier in 2018: Wickmere by Jonathan Adams, Gunton by Richard Green and Fishley by Jeremy Dickson, while Michael Cant’s photograph shows Lamarsh in spring glory before the snow.

 Herringfleet church is looking for funds for urgent repairs: these include rethatching the nave and porch, removing the external cement render and replacing it with lime render, work to masonry and glass of the east chancel window, as well to the electrical heating and lighting systems.
 The wonderful east window has been removed to prevent further damage from the winter weather.
 RTCS are committed to supporting the works in this iconic round towered church.